 - Boston Logan (BOS)

-Explore architecture and works of art at the renowned Museum of Fine Arts, where tours in multiple languages are offered; or discover avant-garde art at the Institute of Contemporary Art on Boston’s waterfront.
+Explore architecture and works of art at the renowned Museum of Fine Arts, where tours in multiple languages are offered, or discover avant-garde art at the Institute of Contemporary Art on Boston’s waterfront.
 The Boston Public Library houses more than 6 million volumes and equally enthralling are its murals, frescoes, paintings and sculptures.
-Another gem is HH Richardson’s masterpiece, Trinity Church, consistently ranked among America's most significant architectural landmarks.
+Another gem is H.H.
+Richardson’s masterpiece, Trinity Church, consistently ranked among the USA's most significant architectural landmarks.

 Take in a music, art or cultural festival.
 Wander Boston’s quintessential Beacon Hill neighborhood full of Greek Revival and Federal-style homes, exquisite squares and historical sites.
-Stroll Boston Common and the Public Garden, including a ride on the pedal-powered Swan Boats.
+Stroll Boston Common and the Public Garden, and ride in one of the pedal-powered Swan Boats.
 Take a tour by foot, trolley, bike or boat.
 There are tours for all interests: historical, food and wine, architectural, film, the harbor islands, and even tours for little feet.

-Children will delight in exploring the Boston Children’s Museum, where “don’t touch is never heard”; discovering the mysteries of the sea at the New England Aquarium, and seeing the wonders of the world at the Museum of Science.
-Kids of all ages will get a kick out of Legoland Discovery Center, rides on the carousels, and splashing in the spray pools and fountains along the Greenway, the city’s new urban parkland.
+Children will delight in exploring the Boston Children’s Museum, where “don’t touch" is never heard; discovering the mysteries of the sea at the New England Aquarium; and seeing the wonders of the world at the Museum of Science.
+All ages will get a kick out of Legoland Discovery Center, rides on the carousels, and splashing in the spray pools and fountains along the Greenway, the city’s urban parkland.

 Everyone will enjoy Boston’s lively waterfront, whale watches and sunset sails.
-Wind your way through Harvard Yard or the mile-long campus of M.I.T.
-Boston’s distinctive shopping districts allow visitors to browse in glass- enclosed arcades, stroll open-air marketplaces (most notably Faneuil Hall Marketplace) and meander Newbury Street’s chic boutiques and eclectic Harvard Square (which is not square at all).
-Undertake some outlet shopping at nearby centers.
+Wind your way through Harvard Yard or the mile-long campus of Massachusetts Institute of Technology.
+Boston’s distinctive shopping districts allow visitors to browse in glass- enclosed arcades, stroll open-air marketplaces – most notably Faneuil Hall Marketplace – and meander Newbury Street’s chic boutiques and eclectic Harvard Square, which is not square at all.
+Go outlet shopping at nearby centers.
 Regardless of where you shop, you’ll appreciate the tax exemption on all clothing valued under $175.

 Boston is also a sports town, and whether you’re an avid fan or casual spectator, enjoy rooting for the home team at professional and collegiate games.
-If you can’t make it to a Red Sox game, tours are available year round of America’s oldest ballpark.
+If you can’t make it to a Red Sox baseball game, tours are available year-round of Fenway Park, the USA's oldest ballpark.